Activities & News

 - I'll be Composer-in-Residence with the Central York School District March 11-12, 2019, rehearsing my music with the district's intermediate and high school bands, then guest conducting them in an evening concert.

 - I’ve been commissioned by the Wilson Area School District (Easton, PA) to compose a new work for concert band and chorus (grades 7-12) to be premiered at the historic Easton State Theater Spring 2019.
-The text will be assembled from a “crowd sourced” prompt distributed to all WASD music students (“Music is…”) and will reflect the value of music as integral to their lives.
+The text was assembled from a “crowd sourced” prompt distributed to all WASD music students (“Music is…”) and reflects the value of music as integral to their lives.

 - I’ve been commissioned by the Clayton High School Concert Band (Clayton, NJ), Dave Dashefsky, director to compose an exciting, new Grade 2.5-3 concert work for Spring 2019.